brite-code/brite/docs/spec/src/patterns.md

 If the identifier resolves to a class in the current scope then instead of binding a name we check if the value we are matching is an instance of the class.
 This rule is a bit problematic from an implementation perspective.
 It requires us to know every variable that is in scope before we can know the behavior of a binding pattern.

 Note: Enabling the constructor tag breaks [expression/pattern symmetry](#sec-Pattern-Expression-Symmetry) since it allows the {Access} modifier and the `mutable` modifier whereas that is not allowed in expressions.
 However, this is ok since we don’t need expression/pattern symmetry for implementation efficiency in constructors.

-Note: Enabling the constructor tag intentionally allows the programmer to use any {Identifier} as a binding pattern.
-Including the {BindingKeyword} words excluded from {BindingIdentifier}.
-This is because these bindings must be first accessed through `this`.

 ## Unit Pattern